Search This Blog

 Verbosity

 My partner stayed with the wife and patient in the living room while I went to defuse the explosive situation evolving with the daughter; all of this under the guise of gathering information for my chart.
-She was screaming at her weakened father out of frustration as he downplayed his symptoms, hypervocabularized, and vexed us with verbosity.
+She was screaming at her weakened father out of frustration as he downplayed his symptoms, hypervocabularized (if that's not a word, I'm coining it!), and vexed us with verbosity.
 "He's a bright man" she cried, "an intellectual.
-But this is not the time sound all intelligent."
+But this is not the time to sound all intelligent."
 Her moist face fell in her palms as she sobbed.

 We sat at the kitchen table and I began gathering data from the beautiful woman in her late twenties.
 Using my softest voice and direct eye contact, I asked and she answered, but she did so, it appeared, out of muscle memory.
 It was rote from the frequent repetition of dealing with health care professionals so often in her father's care.